Plank theorems and their applications: a survey: Applications in analysis

 \subsection{Applications in harmonic analysis}

-The Riemann-Lebesgue lemma says that the Fourier coefficients of an $L_1(\mathbb{T})$ function tend to $0$ as $\abs{n}\to\infty$.
+The Riemann--Lebesgue lemma says that the Fourier coefficients of an $L_1(\mathbb{T})$ function tend to $0$ as $\abs{n}\to\infty$, where $\mathbb{T}$ stands for the unit circle.
 It is natural to wonder how fast this happens.
-In particular, can this decay be arbitrary slow?
+In particular, can this decay be arbitrarily slow?
 Kolmogorov answered this question positively in 1923.
 More precisely, he showed that for any choice of sequence of positive integers $(a_n)_{n\in \Z}$ with $a_n\to 0$ as $\abs{n}\to\infty$, there exists a function $f\in L_1(\mathbb{T})$ such that $\widehat{f}(n)\geq a_n$ for all $n$.
 A similar problem, asking whether all square summable sequences are dominated by the Fourier coefficients of some continuous function on the unit circle $\mathbb{T}$, turned out to be much harder to settle.
-Luckily, the mathematicians de Leeuw, Kahane and Katznelson \cite{KKL} were able to provide a positive answer in 1977.
+Fortunately, the mathematicians de Leeuw, Kahane, and Katznelson \cite{KKL} were able to provide a positive answer in 1977.
 They even showed that we may take this function to be bounded on $\mathbb{T}$.
 You can think of their result as saying that we cannot distinguish functions in $L_2(\mathbb{T})$ from functions in $C(\mathbb{T})$ if we only look at the size of their Fourier coefficients.